cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/introduction/feature-harmony-microbiomestat-and-other-packages.md/exploring-longitudinal-features-microbiomestat-and-other-packages.md

 |    Similar Changes in Composition Over Time    |                                            ✔️                                            |                      ❌                     |                                     ❌                                    |                                     ❌                                    |
 |                Publication Ready               |                                            ✔️                                            |                     ✔️                     |                                     ❌                                    |                                     ❌                                    |
 |               Ongoing Development              |                                            ✔️                                            |                     ✔️                     |                                    ✔️                                    |                                    ✔️                                    |

+We extend our heartfelt gratitude towards the developers and contributors of **q2-longitudinal**, **SplinectomeR**, **coda4microbiome**, and other packages in the microbiome data analysis community.
+Their pioneering work has laid a strong foundation, inspiring and enabling further innovation in the field, including the development of **MicrobiomeStat**.
+We are honored to be part of this vibrant and collaborative community, and look forward to contributing to the collective endeavor of advancing microbiome research.